Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 - [x] \$lookup
 - [ ] \$project

 #### Q24.
-For your mobile application, you need to select a Google cloud databse that can support compound, filtered document queries.
+For your mobile application, you need to select a Google cloud database that can support compound, filtered document queries.
 Which do you choose?

 - [ ] Cloud SQL
 - [ ] Cloud Spanner